 Should you use Moneydance?

-Moneydance is top-of-the-line personal finance software, offering most of the more advanced money management features that anyone is likely to want.
+Moneydance delivers top-of-the-line software, offering most of the more advanced money management features that anyone is likely to want.
 By connecting to checking, credit card, investment and loan accounts, Moneydance allows you to stay on top of all your balances and transactions as they occur, and even when you're out and about, with its mobile app.
 Creating and managing your budget is a breeze, and the reporting options are excellent too, particularly if you're skilled enough to program your own tailored reports.